claytonbrown/replatform-ml-pipeline-sagemaker-workshop/Lab2-Unit-testing/README.md

 # Lab2 - Section1 - (Pre-processing)
 -----------------------------------------------------------------------------------------------------------------------------------------------------------
+This Lab has to be done from Sagemaker Studio:-

 If you check the evaluation.py in your Cloud9 or UI where you have opened the other repo (ml-replatform-pipeline-workshop)